aquasecurity/trivy-checks/avd_docs/aws/rds/AVD-AWS-0180/docs.md

-Ensures RDS instances are not launched into the public cloud.
+Ensures RDS instances and RDS Cluster instances are not launched into the public cloud.

 ### Impact
 <!-- Add Impact here -->